-Ms. Sparrevohn indicated that the patient would not need a consult because it would be up to the CNM to determine that the patient was at no higher risk than if she had never had the cesarean.
+Ms. Sparrevohn indicated that the patient would not need a consult because a CNM could determine that the patient was not a higher risk than if she never had the cesarean.
 Ms. Sparrevohn stated that if the bill passes the way it is written, it would create issues for midwives in drafting regulations.